undefinedsco/undefineds/CONTRIBUTING.md

-# Lobe Chat - Contributing Guide 🌟
+# undefineds - Contributing Guide 🌟

-We're thrilled that you want to contribute to Lobe Chat, the future of communication! 😄
+We're thrilled that you want to contribute to Undefineds, the future of communication! 😄

-Lobe Chat is an open-source project, and we welcome your collaboration.
+Undefineds is an open-source project, and we welcome your collaboration.
 Before you jump in, let's make sure you're all set to contribute effectively and have loads of fun along the way!

 ## Table of Contents